I found the following

 her waters still quench our thirst”

-The poet also writes about the disappointment that the leaders of the country have brought upon the people in it,
+poet also writes about the disappointment that the leaders of the country have

 “A nation needs leaders, who act justly and protect it